Today I’m sharing some of my favorite Cinque Terre photos that we shot, as well as the top things to do in Cinque Terre.

 There is truly nothing better than grabbing a table with stunning views at a restaurant or bar and just kicking back with a drink and snacks (or a full-on dinner).

-A few restaurants with the most dramatic views in Cinque Terre include:
+A few restaurants with the most dramatic views include:

 Nessun Dorma is known for its incredible views of beautiful Manarola (it’s located right next to Manarola’s scenic viewpoint), but be aware that they don’t take reservations and the line to get in, especially around sunset, is extremely long.